Does Buying Website Traffic Work in 2026?

 Yes, but only indirectly.
 Paid advertisements don’t have a direct impact on SEO.
 However, they can increase engagement on your site since you will be receiving high-quality traffic and increased user retention, which will indirectly improve your ranking on the SERPs.

-Besides that, you might also gain social media engagement when your targeted audiences are redirected to your site through social networking platforms.
+Besides that, you might also gain social media engagement when your target audience is redirected to your site through social media platforms.
 They can like, share, save, and comment on your posts, stories, reels, and videos, enhancing your social media presence.

 Last and most apparent is brand awareness.
 Buying traffic is the best way to increase brand awareness.
 It can give you the desired exposure to grow your site.
 Increased exposure equates to more inbound leads, elevated social media presence, and of course, indirect growth in the rankings.